 (6) for an unlicensed employee and unlicensed volunteer whose duties would or do include face-to-face contact with a client:

-(A) a printed copy of the results of the initial and annual searches of the nurse aide registry (NAR) and employee misconduct registry (EMR) obtained from the DADS Internet website; and
+(A) a printed copy of the results of the initial and annual searches of the nurse aide registry (NAR) and employee misconduct registry (EMR) obtained from the HHSC website; and

-(B) documentation that the employee, in accordance with §97.247(a)(4) of this subchapter (relating to Verification of Employability and Use of Unlicensed Persons), or volunteer, in accordance with §97.247(b)(4) of this subchapter, received written information about the EMR.
+(B) documentation that the employee, in accordance with §558.247(a)(4) of this subchapter (relating to Verification of Employability and Use of Unlicensed Persons), or volunteer, in accordance with §558.247(b)(4) of this subchapter, received written information about the EMR.

-(b) An agency may keep a complete and accurate personnel record for an employee and volunteer in any location as determined by the agency.
-An agency must provide personnel records not stored at the site of a survey upon request by a DADS surveyor as specified in §97.507(c) of this chapter (relating to Agency Cooperation with a Survey).
+(b) An agency may keep a complete and accurate personnel record for an employee and volunteer in any location, as determined by the agency.
+An agency must provide personnel records not stored at the site of a survey upon request by a HHSC surveyor, as specified in §558.507(c) of this chapter (relating to Agency Cooperation with a Survey).

 §558.247.
 Verification of Employability and Use of Unlicensed Persons.